hurui79/webshot/puppeteer.api.md

 If the name is empty, returns the id attribute instead.

-> **NOTE** This value is calculated once when the frame is created, and will not update if the attribute is changed later.
+> **注意** This value is calculated once when the frame is created, and will not update if the attribute is changed later.

 #### frame.parentFrame()
 - returns: <?[Frame]> Returns parent frame, if any.
 Detached frames and main frames return `null`.